FP Crown LogoFP Crown Logo

 That $45 is the most anyone will pay.
 If you hit the minimum number of orders before the deadline, the group order tips, meaning it goes into production, everyone’s card gets charged, and the merch gets made.
 If you don’t hit the minimum, the order’s cancelled and no one gets charged.

-So not only does the group order link make your life easier, it can also help your whole chapter save money, if you create enough hype.
+So not only does the group order link make your life easier, it can also help your whole chapter save money (if you create enough hype and get people interested in buying).

 How Does the Fresh Prints Group Order Link Work?